 Vestibular Rehabilitation is designed to alleviate the primary symptoms of vestibular dysfunction, such as impaired balance, dizziness, and visual deficits.
 Treatment can include coordination of eye and head movements, desensitizing dizziness symptoms, progressing balance and ambulation abilities, and increasing general endurance and strength.
-Drew Nesbitt, DPT, OCS specializes in Vestibular Rehabilitation, and has provided effective and evidence-based treatment strategies to hundreds of people who have suffered from balance disorders.

 Vestibular Rehabilitation is Appropriate for patients with: